Who is Liable for Florida Emergency Vehicle Accidents?

 We all know that when an emergency vehicle approaches with its lights flashing and sirens blaring, other motorists should make way – and fast.
 But what if you cannot move quickly enough?
 What if you did not see the lights or hear the sirens before it was too late?
 What if there were no lights or sirens activated at all?
-As our South Florida injury lawyers can explain, state law allows for legal accountability in Florida emergency vehicle accidents in some circumstances.
+Over the years our law firm has received many calls regarding Florida emergency vehicle laws; As our South Florida injury lawyers can explain, state law allows for legal accountability in Florida emergency vehicle accidents in some circumstances.
 Proving it will likely require an extensive investigation, expert witness testimony, and an experienced legal team.

 According to the National Safety Council, emergency vehicle crashes – those involving police vehicles, ambulances or fire trucks – caused 168 U.S. deaths in 2018.
 Of those, less than half (48 percent) occurred while the authorized vehicles’ lights and sirens were in use.
 Most of those who died were either an occupant of non-emergency vehicles or pedestrians (69%).
 Police vehicles were involved in the most fatal crashes (64%), followed by ambulances (28%), and then fire trucks (8%).
 These numbers provide some insight but do not give us a full picture as non-fatal crashes are not included.